uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 IF sender is in EU (CL010)<br />
 THEN the value must be a valid EORI or TCUIN (validated by receiver, if located in EU),<br />
-ELSE (sender is not in EU) the value must be a TIN number (validated by the message sender only).<br />
+ELSE (sender is not in EU) the value must be a TIN number (validated by the message sender only)<br />
 The EORI/TCUIN values shall comply with the following pattern: &lt;xs:pattern value="[A-Z]{2}[\x21-<br />
 \x7E]{1,15}"/&gt;